Marine & Coastal Habitats & Vegetation

 Permanent Shallow Marine Waters

-Between Barra Point and Buniada Point the coastal profile is a gently shelving sand embayment with a predominantly northerly current.
-The depth of water at high tide is in the region of 5 meters up to 2km offshore.
-There is considerable movement of sediments in the area, particularly around Buniada Point, has resulted in the formation of sand bars extending up to 2 kilometers to the west.
+The coastal profile between Barra Point and Buniada Point features a gently shelving sand embayment with a predominant northerly current.
+The depth of water at high tide is approximately 5 meters up to 2 kilometers offshore.
+The movement of sediments in the area, particularly around Buniada Point, has resulted in the formation of sand bars extending up to 2 kilometers to the west.
 Erosion along the shoreline of Jinack Island has contributed to the deposition of sand.

-A single coastal lagoon occurs at Buniadu Point on the north Shore of Jinack Island occupying an area of ca 2ha.
-The lagoon is maintained by the accumulation of sediments arising from the outflow of the Mansarinko Bolon and the northerly currents from the mouth of the Rive Gambia.
-The sediments form a spit which runs north-west from Buniada point for a distance of ca 1km. the lagoon is periodically inundated by the sea on spring tide through a channel on the north east side, though in recent months tidal surges have pushed over the westerly bank and there is a possibility this will ultimately form a breach.
-The seaward fringe of the lagoon is vegetated with a pioneer community of Ipomea pes-caprae, Sesuvium portulacastrum, Cenchrus biflorus and Cyprus spp.
-Occasional Avicennia shrubs occur on the southern edge which grades into Dichrostachys thicket with emergent A. digitata.
+A single coastal lagoon exists at Buniadu Point on the north shore of Jinack Island, covering an area of approximately 2 hectares.
+The lagoon is maintained by sediment accumulation from the outflow of the Masarinko Bolon and the northerly currents from the mouth of the River Gambia.
+The sediments form a spit that extends north-west from Buniada Point for about 1 kilometer.
+The lagoon is periodically inundated by the sea during spring tides through a channel on the northeast side.
+However, tidal surges have caused breaches in the western bank, posing a potential risk.
+The fringe of the lagoon is vegetated with a pioneer community of plants such as Ipomea pes-caprae, Sesuvium portulacastrum, Cenchrus biflorus, and Cyperus spp.
+Occasional Avicennia shrubs are found on the southern edge, transitioning into Dichrostachys thickets with emergent Adansonia digitata.

-Niumi National Park has two main creek systems running through it.
-The Niji bolon connects to the ocean immediately north of Barra point and to the Mansarinko Bolon at the Senegalese border thereby forming the island of Jinack.
-This bolong is subject to the regular diurnal tidal cycles, with relatively little seasonal variation in salinity due to its small catchment area.
+Niumi National Park encompasses two main creek systems.
+The Niji bolon connects to the ocean immediately north of Barra Point and merges with the Mansarinko Bolon at the Senegalese border, forming Jinack Island.
+This bolong experiences regular diurnal tidal cycles, with relatively little seasonal variation in salinity due to its small catchment area.

-The Mansarinko bolong divides north of Mbamkam to form the Ker Jatta and Duniajoes bolongs.
-These bolons have a combined catchment in the region of 100km square and 33 resultantly have a marked seasonal variation in salinity.
-During the dry season hyper-saline conditions exist in the upper reaches due to limited tidal flushing and high evaporation rates.
+The Mansarinko bolon divides north of Mbamkam, giving rise to the Ker Jatta and Duniajoes bolongs.
+These bolongs have a combined catchment area of approximately 100 square kilometers, resulting in marked seasonal variation in salinity.
+During the dry season, hyper-saline conditions occur in the upper reaches due to limited tidal flushing and high evaporation rates.
 With the onset of rains, dilution occurs, gradually reducing salinity levels.
 Mangrove vegetation dominates the banks of these bolongs, with woodland and grassland occurring in other areas.
 Aquatic vegetation is generally absent, except within the mangrove complex.